isomerpages/moe-pasirrissec/_information-for-parents/Parents Gateway.md

 Parents/Guardians who have onboard Parents Gateway when your child/ward was in primary school need not download the Parents Gateway mobile app again when your child/ward progresses on to secondary school.

-Visit the [Parents Gateway FAQs page](https://pg.moe.edu.sg/faq) to find out more information.
+Visit the [Parents Gateway FAQs](https://pg.moe.edu.sg/faq) to find out more information.